madetech/handbook/benefits/work_ready.md

 - Extension lead
 - Laptop sleeve

+[See a list of popular purchases of office equipment](https://docs.google.com/spreadsheets/d/1aVJx2Qvd6U3H6tHkzeCOY1kVsfcuwXfmXzVWJOFsVYk/edit#gid=0) (internal link).
+We also have a Slack channel #x-swap-shop for anyone who wants to join and see what people are offering.

 If you are unable to claim items back yourself, please contact the operations team on either [operations@madetech.com](operations@madetech.com) or #ops